Hudson Jet: 1953

 The Hudson Jet was unveiled in December 1952 at the Hotel Astor in New York City.
 Hudson was the only make fully committed to stock car racing, so both the founder of NASCAR, Bill France, Sr., and Hudson driver, Tim Flock, the Grand National champion, participated.
 For the 1953 model year, the Jet was the only new nameplate among the domestic automakers.
 In its introductory year, the Jet was available in either Standard or Super-Jet trim levels, with two- and four-door sedan body styles.
 Unlike the fastback "step-down" bodied Hudson full-size cars, the Jet was designed as a three-box notchback.

 When the Jet emerged for its introduction, it competed with the Henry J, Nash Rambler, and Willys Aero.
 It was shorter than the Henry J and the Willys Aero, as well as the narrowest and tallest of all four giving the Jet "a boxy look".
 Kiplinger's Personal Finance magazine noted that the Jet has "much to recommend it" including "riding qualities [which] match more expensive models", good visibility, quiet operation, and more power than its competition for "excellent pickup and a high top speed".
 With its optional "Twin-H power", the Jet had more horsepower than any standard engine in the regular-sized Fords, Chevrolets, and Plymouth lines.

 While the 1953 senior Hudsons continued to be based upon the 1948 step-down design, these cars looked sleeker than the smaller, slab-sided Jet models.
 Unlike the Nash Rambler, which offered premium body styles such as a station wagon, hardtop, and convertible, the Jet was available only in sedan form.
 Although the Hudson Jet had an advantage by being well-appointed, it was priced higher than base-level full-sized Chevrolet, Ford, and Plymouth sedans.

-Standard equipment was at a high level for an automobile of this era.
-These features included a heater, theft-proof locks, rotary door latches, defroster vents, dual horns, full-wheel covers, an ashtray, and a lighted ignition switch that were typical extras on the competing makes.
-While the inclusion of a passenger compartment heater as standard may be unusual to present-day car users, even the high-priced Cadillac still counted a passenger compartment heater as extra in 1953, at an option cost of US$199.
+Standard equipment was at a high level for automobiles in this era.
+Features included a heater, theft-proof locks, rotary door latches, defroster vents, dual horns, full-wheel covers, an ashtray, and a lighted ignition switch, equipment that was typically extra cost on the competing makes.
+While the inclusion of a heater as standard may be unusual to present-day car users, even the high-priced Cadillac still counted a passenger compartment heater as an option in 1953, that cost $199.

 Total production in the U.S. for the 1953 model year was 21,143.